Long-Term Human Video Generation of Multiple Futures Using Poses: Methodology

 In summary, the overall objective function is:

 where $\lambda$s are coefficients to weight the contribution of each loss.

 \paragraph{Implementation} $G_f$ consists of an encoder and a decoder, which are connected with skip connections.
-The encoder and the decoder consist of eight convolutional layers.
-The first layer of the encoder and the last layer of decoder have a kernel size of 3, a stride of 1, and a padding of 1.
-The other layers have a kernel size of 4, a stride of 2, and a padding of 1.
-We set $\lambda_{L_1} = 10000$ and $\lambda_{tri} = 1000$.
+Both the encoder and the decoder consist of eight convolutional layers each. $D_f$ consists of three parallel convolutional layers, which convolute $h_{t'}$, $x_T$, and $x_{t'}$ or $\hat{x}_{t'}$ respectively, followed by four convolutional layers.
+We show the details of these network architectures in the Sec. \ref{detailed_video} of the supplementary material.
+We set $\lambda_{gp} = 10$, $\lambda_{adv} = 0.001$ and $\lambda_{tri} = 10$.